Wellbeing. Present Moment. Awareness.

 How do we practice mindfulness

-It can be practiced as you are going about your daily activities – walking, shopping, cleaning, sat at your work desk, driving your car.
+● It can be practiced as you are going about your daily activities, for example whilst walking, shopping, cleaning, eating, sat at your work desk, driving your car.